General Liability Insurance

 How do I get a business license?

 To get a business license, there are several steps to take before submitting your application to your local or state government.
-Some of these steps include:
+Start by checking the websites of your city or county's clerk's office and your state's department of revenue for licensing requirements information.
+Other key steps include:

 • Choosing your business name and structure